fxck/flex-layout/README.md

 ### Overview

-The Angular Layout features provide smart, syntactic sugar to allow developers to easily and intuitively create responsive and adaptive layouts.
+The Angular Layout features provide smart, syntactic directives to allow developers to easily and intuitively create responsive and adaptive layouts using Flexbox CSS.
 The public **Layout API** is a simply list of HTML attributes that can be used on HTML containers and elements:

 ![demos3](https://cloud.githubusercontent.com/assets/210413/11566167/e074446c-99a6-11e5-8b69-4e84ed0a1dde.jpg)